Top 11 Ways to iPhone 7 Speaker Greyed out During Call

 Part 3: How to Fix iPhone Speaker Greyed out During Call

-When your iPhone 7 no sound on calls speaker greyed out, the first thing you are supposed to do is to make sure your iPhone is not in the Silent Mode.
+When your iPhone 7 no sound on calls speaker greyed out, you are supposed to make sure your iPhone is not in the Silent Mode.
 The Silent switch, situating on the iPhone's left side, is designed to control the sound played through the speaker.
-If your iPhone speaker gets greyed out, check out whether the Silent switch is off.
+If your iPhone volume greyed out, check out whether the Silent switch is off.

 If iPhone speaker logo greyed out during call, you need to check whether you have turned on Do Not Disturb accidentally.
 If you turn on Do Not Disturb on your iPhone, your iPhone speaker logo is likely to grey out when you call others.
 To check it, you need to go to the Settings app and choose the Do Not Disturb section.
 Then, click on it to disable Do Not Disturb.

 If you are using Bluetooth accessories, there is a Bluetooth connection between your iPhone and your Bluetooth.
-Sometimes, incorrect configurations or bugs of Bluetooth may lead to the disabled iPhone speak button, and you can fix iPhone 7 plus speaker greyed out by unpair and reconnect your Bluetooth to your iPhone by the detailed steps in the following:
+Sometimes, incorrect configurations or bugs of Bluetooth may lead to iPhone speaker button greyed out, and you can fix iPhone 7/7 plus speaker greyed out by unpair and reconnect your Bluetooth to your iPhone by the detailed steps in the following:

 Step 1: Go to the Settings app and choose the Bluetooth option.